 In 1099, Crusaders captured Jerusalem.
-The Crusaders were a Church-sponsored movement to "liberate the Holy Land from the infidels."
+The Crusades were a Catholic Church-sponsored movement to "liberate the Holy Land from the infidels."
 (En route, the Crusaders carried out a campaign of rape and pillage; an estimated 40% of European Jewry was slaughtered in the process.)
 The day following their conquest of Jerusalem, the Crusaders murdered all the city's Jews, by herding them into a synagogue and setting it on fire.
 Jews were barred from Jerusalem for the next century.
 Muslims were also victims of the Crusaders, which historians believe planted a deep-seeded hatred of the West.

 Give Tzedakah!
 Help Aish.com create inspiring

 articles, videos and blogs featuring timeless Jewish wisdom.